-Investing a lump sum amount is very difficult for a middle-class family or nominal income-earning members in India.
-But everyone is and should be capable of investing small sums every month over a long period of time.
+Investing in a lump sum is very difficult for a middle-class family or nominal income-earning members in India.
+But everyone is and should be capable of investing small monthly sums over a long period.

 We want to show you how different rate of return in your mutual fund scheme helps you to grow your wealth and achieve your financial goals.
 Say 12%, 15% & 20% rate of return.